 Jewelers Mutual has been protecting jewelry since 1913 and has earned an A+ ranking from AM Best for 33 years.
 The company is accredited with the Better Business Bureau (BBB) and has an A+ rating.
 Jewelers Mutual has received a slew of endorsements, including plugs from authorities like the American Gem Society and Jewelers of America.
 Jewelers Mutual offers both personal and business jewelry insurance policies.

 Unlike some other providers, Jewelers Mutual doesn’t use a simple “price per $100” formula to calculate customer premiums.
 Instead, the company looks at your zip code and the value of your ring.
-In addition, there are eight deductible options, ranging from $0 to $5,000, which impact how much you will pay per year.
-For example, premiums range from $62 to $83 per year for a $5,900 engagement ring in Nashville.
-The company offers a 2% premium discount for a home alarm system or 5% if you have alarm system monitoring.
+In addition, there are four deductible options, ranging from $0 to $500, which impact how much you will pay per year.
+The company offers a loss prevention discount if you have an eligible home alarm system installed.

 Jewelers Mutual will repair or replace up to the full value of your ring, so you should expect to provide a current appraisal.
 The claims process may take up to 30 days and includes four steps: